weclapp/sdk/static/docs/api.md

 #### `.update(id: string, data: Partial<[Entity]>)`

-The `function` can be used to update a specific instance of an entity using the given id.
+The `update` functoin can be used to update a specific instance of an entity using the given id.

 ##### Example: